Gish Jen Gish Jen

 Mona quickly bleaches her bell-bottoms.
 Then it’s off with her friends to reform race relations.
 They find a cause in Alfred, the handsome black number-two cook at Mona’s parents’ pancake house, and pretty soon there is a mansion hideout with an underground railroad and a utopia called Camp Gugelstein.

 Certain love affairs run into trouble, though.
-And by their end, for better or for worse, certain unforeseen truths of contemporary American have been memorably revealed.
+And by their end, for better or for worse, unforeseen truths of contemporary American have been memorably revealed.

 Read More